Assess chances

 IELTS is the most widely accepted English language test in Canada.
 The General Training version of IELTS is accepted for immigration purposes.

-IELTS results provide a score for each language skill, as well as an overall score that averages the results for each skill.
-For Canadian immigration, the overall score is not relevant.
+IELTS results provide a score for each language skill, as well as an overall score.
+For Canadian immigration, the overall score is not considered.

 Learn more about IELTS in the article "What is IELTS and how it can help with immigration to Canada".